 Online shopping is safe and convenient, but you must take steps to protect yourself.

 Adopt best practices for using your credit cards and protecting yourself online.

 Put these tips into practice.
 They will help you to have a pleasant and safe online shopping experience this holiday season.

 Did you find these tips useful?
-If so, please click ‘Like’ on Facebook, Retweet on Twitter or give it a +1 on Google using the buttons below.
+If so, please click ‘Like’ on Facebook, Retweet on Twitter using the buttons below.